Britt Reames

-Britt William Reames (born August 19, 1973) is a former Major League Baseball pitcher.
-He pitched parts of six seasons in the major leagues, between 2000 and 2006, for four teams.
+Britt William Reames (born August 19, 1973) is an American former professional baseball pitcher.
+He pitched parts of six seasons in Major League Baseball (MLB), between 2000 and 2006, for the St. Louis Cardinals, Montreal Expos, Oakland Athletics, and Pittsburgh Pirates.

 Amateur career

 Reames attended Seneca Senior High School in Seneca, South Carolina.
 He was selected out of high school 46th round of the 1992 Major League Baseball draft by the Texas Rangers, but opted to play college baseball for the Citadel Bulldogs.
 In 1994, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 He was selected 17th round of the 1995 Major League Baseball draft by the St. Louis Cardinals.

 Professional career

-A promising minor league prospect early on, Reames had an impressive 1996 season with single-A Peoria, Reames was named St. Louis Cardinals Minor League Pitcher of the Year when finished with 15 wins and a 1.90 ERA.
+A promising minor league prospect early on, Reames had an impressive 1996 season with the Single–A Peoria Chiefs, Reames was named St. Louis Cardinals Minor League Pitcher of the Year when finished with 15 wins and a 1.90 ERA.
 However, he sat out the 1997 and 1998 seasons while he recovered from Tommy John surgery.